Slideshow Pictures: Cervical Cancer -- Symptoms, Stages and Treatment

 Chemotherapy may be the main treatment if cervical cancer has spread to distant sites in the body.
 Chemotherapy is the use of toxic drugs to kill cancer cells.
 Chemotherapy also has side effects that can include fatigue, hair loss, loss of appetite, nausea, vomiting, and easy bruising.

 Although cancer treatments can make you lose your appetite, it’s important to maintain good nutrition and keep up a healthy weight.
 Being active is also helpful since exercise can increase your energy levels and reduce stress.
 Your doctor can help you decide what kind of activity is best for you.

 Cervical Cancer and Fertility

-Treatment for cervical cancer often involves removing the uterus and may also involve removing the ovaries, ruling out a future pregnancy.
-However, if the cancer is caught very early, you still may be able to have children after surgical treatment.
-A procedure called a radical trachelectomy can remove the cervix and part of the vagina while leaving the majority of the uterus intact.
+Since treatment for cervical cancer can involve removing the uterus and ovaries, future pregnancy may not be possible.
+However, if the cancer is caught early, there may be an option for future pregnancy with a treatment known as a radical trachelectomy.
+In this procedure, the cervix and part of the vagina are removed, but the majority of the uterus is left intact.

 Who Should Get the HPV Vaccine?

 The vaccines do not treat existing HPV infection, but they may prevent it.
 For best results, they should be given before the individual becomes sexually active.
 The CDC recommends giving girls the three-vaccine series at age 11 or 12.
 Girls and women aged 13 to 26 can receive a catch-up vaccine.